jonathanneels/LofiPlayer_3D/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
-The might fine original project can be accessed here: https://github.com/magenta/lofi-player Info about version 1.3 (original project):
+The superb original project can be accessed here: https://github.com/magenta/lofi-player Info about version 1.3 (original project):